-After more than four years of presenting to sold-out houses, Here, Chicago continues with a passionate purpose: giving people with various creative, professional, economic, cultural, religious and political backgrounds a place to enjoy common ground.
-In a city like Chicago– both wonderfully diverse and famously segregated, and full of some of the greatest artists, thinkers and creators of our time– there’s lots of talk about the wish to come together.
+After more than four years of presenting to sold-out houses, Here, Chicago continues with a passionate purpose: giving people with various creative, professional, cultural, religious, economic and political backgrounds a place to enjoy common ground.
+In a city like Chicago– both incredibly diverse and famously segregated, and full of some of the greatest artists, thinkers and creators of our time– there’s much talk about the wish to come together.
 So, over a giant community potluck dinner and true personal stories, we do.

 Here, Chicago is theater.
 But it overcomes some of theater’s traditional limitations by inviting it’s heroes directly onto the stage.
 Rather than a fortunate few performers and writers “representing” a range of voices to those lucky enough to afford seats, we offer FREE admission to anyone bringing a potluck dish, and people get up to tell their own stories.